Best Wine Bars in Bend, OR

 Good Drop Wine Shoppe

 Seating: Indoor and outdoor patio.
-Room downstairs available to rent for private events.
+The room downstairs is available to rent for private events.

 Cost: Glass pours around $14-20 and one anomaly for $50.
 Wide range in bottle prices from under $20 to over $200.
 There’s a $15 corkage fee on bottles under $40.